-To demonstrate feasibility, the applicant should provide evidence that project meets the following criteria:
+To demonstrate feasibility, the sponsor provides evidence that the project meets the following criteria:

-- Stakeholder Support Demonstrated by support letters from impacted stakeholders (i.e. adjacent property owners, target population groups, etc.) - Site Checklist Sponsor has collaborated with the District TAP Coordinator in order to complete the Site Checklist and has endorsed the project. - Project Sustainability Demonstrated by a long term plan to maintain the project once completed. - Financial Commitment -Documented by a commitment letter highlighting local cash match. - Technical Feasibility Demonstrated by providing a detailed project development schedule and a detailed project budget. - Legal Feasibility Demonstrated by providing adequate proof that the sponsor has legal rights to execute project activities (i.e. right-of-way access, sponsorship eligibility, etc.).
+Stakeholder Support - Demonstrated by support letters from impacted stakeholders (i.e. adjacent property owners, target population groups, etc.)

+- Pre-Application Checklist Sponsor has collaborated with the District or LHTAC TAP Coordinator in order to complete the Pre-Application Checklist and has endorsed the project. - Project Sustainability Demonstrated by a long term plan to maintain the project once completed. - Financial Commitment -Documented by a commitment letter highlighting local cash match. - Technical Feasibility Demonstrated by providing a detailed project development schedule and a detailed project budget. - Legal Feasibility Demonstrated by providing adequate proof that the sponsor has legal rights to execute project activities (i.e. Right-of-Way access, sponsorship eligibility, etc.).